What's the Difference Between a Soloist, String Duo, String Trio, String Quartet, and String Quintet?

 String Quintet

 There are tons of variations of string quintets, which add both an extra instrument into the mix, as well as an extra layer of harmonic richness.
 String quintets typically add an extra viola, another cello, or a string bass to the standard quartet formation, resulting in either two violins, two violas, and one cello; two violins, one viola, and two cellos; or two violins, one viola, one cello, and one string bass!
 Having an additional instrument enriches the harmonic and textural possibilities of the ensemble (not to mention the volume).
-Notable quintets include Mozart's String Quintets and Dvorak's String Quintet no. 2 in G major (which we performed last summer!).
+Notable quintets include Mozart's String Quintets and Dvorak's String Quintet no. 2 in G major (which we performed in 2023!).

 Characteristics: